seetharaman52/smart-energy-switch/README.md

 ### A Bash script to toggle energy-saving mode on your system
 `Especially for Lenovo Ideapad Operating on Linux OS`<br>
 `When turned on, Laptop will charge upto 60% only`
-## Now Installation script is added for CLI!
+## Now Installation script is added for both CLI and GUI!
 1. Set executable permissions for the installation script:
    ```bash
    chmod +x install.sh